JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 The test will run until two or more batteries have a voltages drop below 2.5 volts.
 Then I export the data and l plot the results.

 ### Test Run 1
-The first test was a test to validate the test set.
+The first test was to validate the test set.
+Step one was to verify the test stand was working and correct any wiring and connection issues.
-First the test stand was working and correct any wiring and connection issues.
+Next was adjusting the loops to lengthen the time between samples.
-Next was adjusting the loops to lengthen the time between samples Last was creating the database tables and getting the database link to stay connected.
+Last was creating the database tables and getting the database link to stay connected.
 My Synology box was set for nightly full saves, which I discovered disables the database during that time causing the program to fail and exit when it lost the connection.
-I opted for fail vs software retry because if there were lots of drops then the results would be at risk.
+I opted for fail vs software retry, because if there were lots of drops then the results would be at risk.

 ### Test Run 2
 Test 2 was the first real test.
-I used two new Energizer 2032 batteries and two new NightKonic CR2032 I found from Amazon.
+I used two new Energizer 2032 batteries and two new NightKonic CR2032 I purchased from Amazon.
 The test ran for 6 days and over 572,000 cycles.
 Which if extracted to once a minute, would be over a year of sustained usage.
 Below is the plot of the results.

 {% include image.html file="cr2032_test_2.jpg" alt="Test Run 2 Energizer and NightKonic"%}
 [Test run 2 Results using Energizer and Nightkonic CR 2032 batteries](https://jemrf.github.io/RF-Documentation/images/cr2032_test_2.jpg)

 Like all good tests to show off, something strange seems to happen.
 One of the NightKonic batteries went to almost 0 volts.
-While the test was running i did see the #4 led was not coming on.
+While the test was running I did see the #4 led was not coming on.
 My first thought was that my test set had broken, so I removed the battery and verified its voltage, it was .8 volts.
-The test set checked OK. so I thought maybe the cat had walked across the set and shorted the battery.
+The test set checked OK, so I thought maybe the cat had walked across the set and shorted the battery.
 I checked the wire to be sure that would not happen again.
-I did observe the battery was recovering so I put it back to finish the test.
+I did observe the battery was recovering, so I put it back to finish the test.
 It was not until I saw the graph that I found out it happened twice.
 [Link to Full Graph and is it weird.](https://jemrf.github.io/RF-Documentation/images/cr2032_test_2_fullplot.jpg)
 The two Energizer batteries had very consistent graphs.
 The surprise was the performance of the other NightKonic by outlasting the Energizers.
 Links to Amazon where the base cost of Energizer is $1.00 each and the base cost of the NightKonic is $.25.